freva-org/freva-nextgen/docs/source/APIRef.rst

                     will be based on file paths or Uniform Resource Identifiers (URIs).
     :type uniq_key: str
-    :query max-results: Control the number of maximum items returned by the query.
-Default is 150.
-    :type max-results: int
-    :query start: Specify the starting point for receiving search results.
-                 Default is 0.
-    :type start: int
     :query multi-version: Use versioned datasets for querying instead of the latest datasets.
 Default is false.
     :type multi-version: bool